What is "Cheating"?

 This is important.
 Cheating must actually be rule violation.
 It's not Cheating if a player is just "acting shady", or might break a rule in the future, or does something the judge or the other players don't like.
 It's only Cheating if something illegal actually happened.

 In practice, there are a few rules that we don't care about.
 Technically, players are required to bring a pen with them to a Magic tournament in order to track life totals.
 If they do this intentionally and maliciously, are we really going to disqualify them?
 Eh, probably not.
 But there is never a situation where a player who has not broken a rule should be disqualified for Cheating.

 The player must be aware that they are doing something illegal

 This is the clause that ensures Cheating is reserved for acts of malice, and not just honest mistakes.
 Magic is a complicated game, and players break rules accidentally all the time.

 The importance or impact of the rule that was broken is not relevant.
 What matters is the player's intention; did they know that what they were doing was not allowed?

 This clause means that there is no physical or game action that is guaranteed to be Cheating.
 Any phrase of the form "doing [thing] is Cheating" is false.
 The correct statement is "doing [thing] is illegal", and then whether they receive a Disqualification for Cheating or a lesser penalty for an honest mistake depends on what the judge believes their intention to have been.

 The player must be attempting to gain advantage from their action

 This is the weird one.
-The main reason this is here is to prevent players being disqualified for wanting to be nice and help out someone else by breaking a rule in their favor, or for not mentioning an unimportant error in order to save time.
+The main reason this is here is to prevent players being disqualified for wanting to be nice or expedient.

 Maybe it just means advantages in the tournament?
-A higher probability of winning a match, getting more prizes, etc. But this also fails.
+A higher probability of winning a match, getting more prizes, avoiding a penalty, etc. But this also fails.
 Some examples: